 A trip requires careful planning.
 Listed below are important steps you can take to prepare for a safe trip anywhere outside the United States.
 In addition, you can search for your destination to view more specific information about that country or area.

-The State Department issues Travel Warnings to recommend postponing travel to a country because of civil unrest, dangerous conditions, terrorist activity or, in some cases, because the U.S. has no diplomatic relations with the country and may have great difficulty in assisting U.S. citizens in distress.
+The State Department issues Travel Warnings to recommend postponing travel to a country because of widespread civil unrest, dangerous conditions, terrorist activity or, in some cases, because the U.S. has no diplomatic relations with the country and may have great difficulty in assisting U.S. citizens in distress.
 Travel Alerts disseminate information quickly about terrorist threats or other relatively short-term or transnational conditions that could pose significant risks to you and affect your travel plans.
+U.S. embassies and consulates send out security or emergency messages to alert U.S. citizens to fast-breaking events, such as demonstrations, coups, approaching storms, and crime.

 Do You Have All Required Travel Documents?

 Most U.S. citizens must use a U.S. passport to travel overseas and reenter the United States.
 A passport is an internationally recognized travel document that verifies your identity and citizenship.
-Only the U.S. Department of State and U.S. Embassies and Consulates have the authority to issue or verify U.S. passports.
+Only the U.S. Department of State has the authority to issue U.S. passports.

 Most foreign countries require a valid passport to enter and leave.
 Some countries may allow you to enter with only a birth certificate, or with a birth certificate and a driver’s license, but all persons, including U.S. citizens, traveling by air, must present a valid passport to reenter the United States.